Codeception/codeception.github.com/_posts/2015-06-30-codeception-2.1-is-here.markdown

  ![recorder](http://codeception.com/images/recorder.gif)

 * **Updated to Guzzle 6**.
 Codeception can now work both with Guzzle v5 and Guzzle v6.
 PhpBrowser chooses right connector depending on Guzzle version installed.
 * **PSR-4**: all support classes moved to `tests/_support` by default.
 Actors, Helpers, PageObjects, StepObjects, GroupObjects to follow PSR-4 naming style.
-New `AcceptanceTester`, `FunctionalTester`, `UnitTester` classes are expected to be extended with custom methods.
-For instance, you can define some common behaviors there.
+New `AcceptanceTester`, `FunctionalTester`, `UnitTester` classes are expected to be extended with methods of common behaviors there.
 For instance, it is a good idea to place `login` method into  the actor class:

 {% highlight php %}
 <?php